Ed.D. in Educational Leadership

 Graduates of the doctoral degree in Educational Leadership will have acquired the knowledge and skills to lead K-12 school systems and act in a leadership and consulting capacity in diverse educational organizations.
 The doctoral program focuses on developing leader-scholars who are prepared to effectively lead educational organizations by (a) supporting professional development for instructional improvement; (b) applying evidence-based practices in educational research and program evaluation through research design and interpretation; and (c) advocating for sound policies that support the success of all students.

 Admission to the doctoral program in Educational Leadership is competitive.
-Applicants are encouraged to take the time to submit required materials and prepare a high-quality personal statement.
+Applicants are encouraged to submit required materials and prepare a high-quality personal statement and resume.

 The Educational Leadership doctoral program utilizes a cohort model where individuals are admitted as a group or a cohort.
 Cohort members take their courses together in a face-to-face setting.
 Cognates (electives) vary.
-Some students complete the superintendent certification as their cognate area.
-A select number of applicants (about 12-15) are admitted to each cohort once per year.
+Some students complete the Texas superintendent certification as their cognate area.
+A select number of applicants are admitted to a cohort.

 |Cohort||Classes Begin||Application Deadline|